LineageOS/lineage_wiki/pages/libvirt-qemu.md

 Please note the following list of known issues with the `virtio_*` targets:

-* Display color (only with Swiftshader graphics selected)
+* Display color (only with Swiftshader graphics selected) (Workaround exists in `sf-pixel-format-prop` topic on our Gerrit)
-* Video playback (by default with Mesa graphics, which is the most common use case)
+* Video playback (by default with Mesa graphics, which is the most common use case) (Workaround exists in `c2-rgb` topic on our Gerrit)

 ## Introduction